tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/05-Stu_Ice_Breakers_on_Request/README.md

 7. Decipher the JSON data, and identify an amusing fact/joke to share with the class.
 Write it down to tell the class during the activity review.

 8. Select an element from the JSON and store it into a new variable.
-Hint: JSON attribute names are like keys in dictionaries (i.e. `response_content.fact` or `response_content.joke`).
+Hint: JSON attribute names are like keys in dictionaries (i.e., `response_content.fact` or `response_content.joke`).

 ### Challenge